vishvajeet-dubey/gitnote/a08-Data-Engg/a03_Spark.md

 2. **Variety**: Text, JSON, YAML, Audio, Video, Image, Structured, Semi structure, unstructured
 3. **Volume**: 5GB, 10TB not big data but 10 TB per hours can be.

-To Solve this problem we have to can use Spark.

 ETL --> Extract Transform Load (Early days when storing in database)
 ELT --> Extract Load Transform (Now a days)